nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.1.1.
 Adding a person: `add -p`

-Adds a person to InterNUS.
-This person refers to the contact person you want to save.
+Adds a contact person to InterNUS.
-During internship application this person could be the hiring manager.
+During internship application, this person could be the hiring manager.
 After the application, this person could be the senior engineer who you want to keep contact at work.

 Format: `add -p n/NAME [e/EMAIL] [p/PHONE_NUMBER] [t/TAG]…​ [l/LINK_INDEX] c/[COMPANY]`